mitre/fhir-exercises/Exercise_4/docs/part-2.md

 !!!
 Note "Format and Structure"
     While USCDI defined **WHAT** data elements are required for a core definition of comprehensive interoperability, it did not specify the precise format and structure for that data exchange, or the **HOW**.

-Explaining the **HOW** of USCDI exchange requires the separate and complementary adoption of the FHIR® standard, explore further in Part 3 if this tutorial.
+Explaining the **HOW** of USCDI exchange requires the separate and complementary adoption of the FHIR® standard, explore further in Part 3 of this tutorial.

 !!! danger "Additional Resources about USCDI:"
     Please check out these ONC Fact Sheets: